StreamElements/docs/src/content/docs/chatbot/modules/liveannouncement.md

 title: Live Announcement Module
 sidebar:
   label: Live Announcement
-description: "Set up the StreamElements Live Announcement module to automatically post a chat message when your stream goes live."
+description: "Set up the StreamElements Live Announcement module to automatically post a chat message when your stream goes live, or when the title or game changes."
 keywords:
 - StreamElements live announcement
 - stream notification